The Youth Programs of Literary Arts inspire public high school students to write, revise, edit, publish, and perform

 - Publication of student work in annual print and digital anthologies

-- Transportation, books, and tickets for school groups to attend Portland Arts & Lectures and Special Events
+- Students to the Schnitz: transportation, books, and tickets for school groups to attend Portland Arts & Lectures and Special Events

 - Verselandia! high school poetry slam

-- Mentoring to help students with college and scholarship application essays
+- College Essay Mentoring Project: helping students with college and scholarship application essays

-Last year WITS served more than 3,600 Portland high school students by teaching writing, extending literary experiences beyond the classroom, publishing student work, and coordinating student readings throughout the city.
-Read more about the work of Writers in the Schools and about WITS sponsors and evaluations in our 2014-15 WITS report.
+Our Youth Programs serve more than 4,000 public high school students each year by teaching writing, extending literary experiences beyond the classroom, publishing student work, and coordinating student readings throughout the city.
+Read more about our Youth Programs and about our sponsors and evaluations in our 2014-15 WITS report.